YosefLab/compassR/README.md

 )
 ```

-Note that the `CompassSettings` constructor can also accept parameters specifying gene, metabolite, and reaction metadata files constituting a general metabolic model.
+Note that the `CompassSettings` constructor can also accept parameters specifying the gene, metabolite, and reaction metadata files that constitute a metabolic model.
 By omitting these parameters, we opt to use the version of the RECON2 model that ships with the `compassanalytics` package.
 For more information on `CompassSettings`' parameters, please refer to [the wiki](https://github.com/YosefLab/compassanalytics/wiki).

 The next step is to create a `CompassData` object, like so: